logzio/logz-docs/_source/user-guide/cloud-siem/investigate-malicious-ip.md

 Cloud SIEM scans logs for malicious IOCs sourced from threat intelligence feeds.
 The process involves enrichment of the original logs with additional fields.

-Below is the list of enrichment fields for .
+Below is the list of enrichment fields for IPs.

 ![Attacker IP list](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/malicious-ip-logs.png)